RaphSmart/RecSys_TimeSeries/README.md

 # RecSys_TimeSeries
-This repo contains notebooks for practical works for recommender systems and time series.
+This repo contains practical work notebooks for recommender systems and time series.